-MEANS OF PERFORMAN NCE INDICATOR OBJECTIVE VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 11.
-Worked collaboratively with colleagues to evaluate the design of learning programs that develop the knowledge and skills of learners at different ability levels Any supplementary material (in print / digital format) made by the ratee and used in the lesson delivery that highlights design of learning programs that develop the knowledge and skills of learners at different ability levels • one lesson from a self- learning module (SLM) • lesson plan (e.g., DLP, DLL, WHLP, WLP, WLL, Lesson Exemplars, and the likes) • video lesson or audio lesson that is SLM-based or MELC-aligned • other learning materials in print / digital format (please specify and provide annotations) with minutes of focus group discussion (FGD) with fellow mentors or minutes of coaching and mentoring session with teachers that details working collaboratively with them in evaluating the design of learning programs Quality Collaborated with colleagues in redesigning learning programs as shown in the submitted learning material Discussed with colleagues detailed recommendations on improving the design of learning programs as shown in the submitted learning material Worked with colleagues in evaluating the design of learning programs that develop the knowledge and skills of learners at different ability levels as shown in the submitted learning material Evaluated the design of learning programs that develop the knowledge and skills of learners at different ability levels without the help of colleagues as shown in the submitted learning material No acceptable evidence was shown
+MEANS OF PERFORMANO CE INDICATOR OBJECTIVE VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 11.
+Worked collaboratively with colleagues to evaluate the design of learning programs that develop the knowledge and skills of learners at different ability levels New / improved design of learning programs Detailed recommendations on the design of learning programs Synthesis of the evaluation of the learning programs Own evaluation of the existing learning programs Quality Worked with colleagues in redesigning learning programs based on the list of recommendations as evidenced by MOV No. 1 Worked with colleagues in listing detailed recommendations on improving the design of learning programs based on the results of evaluation as evidenced by MOV No. 2 Worked with colleagues in evaluating the design of learning programs that develop the knowledge and skills of learners at different ability levels as evidenced by MOV No. 3 Evaluated the design of learning programs that develop the knowledge and skills of learners at different ability levels without the help of colleagues as evidenced by MOV No. 4 No acceptable evidence was shown